Abundance theorem for surfaces over imperfect fields: Abundance theorem for log canonical surfaces

 \begin{thm} Let $k$ be a field of characteristic $p>0$.
 Let $(X, \Delta)$ be a projective log canonical surface over $k$, where $\Delta$ is a $\Q$-divisor.
 If $K_X+\Delta$ is pseudo-effective, then $\kappa(X, K_X+\Delta) \geq 0$. \end{thm}

-\begin{proof} By \cite{MMP}, we may assume that $K_X+\Delta$ is nef.
-Taking the base change to the separable closure of $k$, we may assume that $k$ is separably closed.
+\begin{proof} By \cite[Theorem 1.1]{MMP}, we may assume that $K_X+\Delta$ is nef.
+Taking the base change to the separable closure of $k$ after replacing $k$ by $H^0(X, \MO_X)$ (Remark \ref{r-icct}), we may assume that $k$ is separably closed.
 By replacing $X$ with its minimal resolution, we may assume that $X$ is regular.

 If $\kappa(X, K_X)\geq 0$, then there is nothing to show.
 If $\kappa(X, K_X)=-\infty$, then the assertion follows from Proposition~\ref{nonvanishing-rational} and Proposition~\ref{nonvanishing-irrational}. \end{proof}